-- large objects by using the smart cooling features of your slicer software to only enable the fan during short periods while printing overhangs.
+- for large objects when using the smart cooling features of your slicer software to only enable the fan during short periods while printing overhangs.

 - if you can drastically reduce the speed of the fan.
 Don't bother trying to vary the speed in your slicer program, the fan circuit in the FFCP is on/off only.
 The simplest way to obtain variable fan speed is by installing a hardware PWM controller.
-A more complicated but also automated way is to use a solution that allows controlling fan speed from within the print code itself, like this one.
+There are also some custom Sailfish firmware builds that have a software PWM implementation, but it is limited.
+A more complicated but also fully automatic solution is this one, where fan speed is delegated to a separate controller steered by commands in the print code itself.

 This must be printed in a filament that can withstand some heat like ABS.
 PLA is a bad idea: it is likely to deform from the heat of the nozzles and possibly the heated bed as well.
 PETG is not recommended either: it will deform rather quickly (been there, done that).
 Polycarbonate would be ideal, but is of course more difficult to print.

 Make sure to disable supports, otherwise the duct may be blocked by material added on the inside.
 You could use soluble supports, but the model is designed to be printed easily without supports, and a raft or brim should also be unnecessary.
 Just ensure your bed is well-levelled and you have no problems printing bridges.
 The model has internal structures to minimise the risk of problems caused by your slicer and printer, but only if you print it with the intake pointing upwards.